LanceMarchetti/ZKSteg/README.md

 Testing Unconventional Steganographic Methods for Data Concealment.
 Note: No encryption, Histogram or LSB techniques were used for concealment.

+The aim of these exercises is to determine whether future LLMs will be able to parse image data to detect anomalies or changes in byte order and structure to uncover concealed data.
+Currently AI is unable to solve random byte-order-manipulation.
+This method is highly resistant to most steganalisys tools.

 File 1:    R1G4B9.jpg
   Image Status: OK   (opens in most image viewers)